joeyred/wp-genfound/README.md

 ## Bower

-Currently Bower is not included in the gulp pipeline.
-To update simply use Bower as normal.
+Bower is used to manage Foundation, jQuery, and the Motion UI library.
+Running the default Gulp task will update dependancies managed by Bower.

 ## Flex Grid Support